Homer Halibut Hunters Corporate Logo

 • Full-day single species halibut charter

-• Trophy halibut & rockfish combo charter
+• Halibut & rockfish combo charter (Our recommended trip!)

 • Halibut & salmon combo charter